Tube on Foot with Looped Trails and Basket Handle

 Not on View

-On body between ca. 3.5 cm below rim and application points of handles, at least fifteen revolutions of very thin thread.
-Point and direction of application cannot be determined.
+Around the upper body, from about 3.5 cm below the rim to the attachment points of the handles, there are at least fifteen revolutions of very thin trailed thread.
+The exact starting point and direction of the thread cannot be determined.

 Membership